smolen92/tr3gold-mmx-bypass-patch/release/mmx-bypass-readme.txt

 Usage:

-tr3gold-mmx-bypass.exe <path-to-the-executable>
+tr3gold-mmx-bypass.exe -i=<path-to-the-executable>

 Example:

 tr3gold-mmx-bypass.exe "C:\Program Files (x86)\Eidos\Tomb Raider 3 - The Lost Artefact\tr3gold.exe"

-If no argument is entered, the patch will try to find the executable in these location: the directory patch is executed
+If no input file is specified, the patch will try to open tr3gold.exe within current directory The program can be run in terminal/command prompt with argument --cli

-C:\Program Files\Eidos\Tomb Raider 3 - The Lost Artefact\tr3gold.exe
+Example:
-C:\Program Files (x86)\Eidos\Tomb Raider 3 - The Lost Artefact\tr3gold.exe
+tr3gold-mmx-bypass.exe --cli

 Notes
 - This patch will backup the original executable to a new file with a .bak extension.
 E.g: tr3gold.exe will be backup to tr3gold.exe.bak